 What determines the length of our season?

 Again, this is a balancing act of coach’s availability and JO tournament availability.
 Larger JO Clubs have a season that actually goes through June.
-MAVA tries to work within the winter season as many of our players move on to another sport in April.
-We also recognize that we have limited hours for practice and consequently, will not be one of the more competitive clubs in the area.
+MAVA tries to work within the winter season as many of our players move on to another sport in April and gym space is almost unavailable after Spring Break.
+We also recognize that we have limited hours for practice duriing the week and consequently, we will not be one of the more competitive clubs in the area.